About the State Records Board

 - making copy editing changes, such as to fix typoes.

-For a full listing of State Records Board procedures and for non-substantive, technical changes public records staff can help agencies make without additional approval from the SRB, please review this document.
+For a listing of State Records Board procedures and for all non-substantive, technical changes public records staff can help agencies make without additional approval from the SRB, please review this document.